-Serving as the advisor for pre-law students, Dr. Peter Schotten of the Government and International Affairs Department devotes significant time to helping students determine what law schools are best for them.
-Here are some of his tips on applying to Law School.
+Serving as the advisor for pre-law students, Dr. David Golemboski of the Government and International Affairs Department devotes significant time to helping students determine what law schools are best for them.

 The Government Department and Augustana University have a reputation for producing some of the finest lawyers in the region.
 Augustana graduates have attended Harvard Law School, Duke Law School, New York University Law School, and University of Virginia Law School, as well as more local law schools including those at the University of South Dakota, University of Iowa, University of Minnesota, University of Nebraska and Creighton University.

-Dr. Schotten particularly emphasizes the availability of law school scholarships and the successful financing of law school education.
-Additionally, he teaches a class in helping students prepare for the Law School Admission Test (LSAT).
+Dr. Golemboski works with students to identify the right law school options for them, including a focus on the availability of law school scholarships and the successful financing of law school education.
+Additionally, he offers assistance to students preparing for the Law School Admission Test (LSAT).

-Dr. Schotten welcomes appointments from interested high school and transfer students.
+Dr. Golemboski welcomes appointments from interested high school and transfer students.
 Please feel free to contact him by e-mail (email@example.com).